elarabyelaidy19/basecs/CS186/Notes/FilesAndDisks.md

 - manage space on Disks, map pages to locations on disk.
 - load pages from disk to memory.
 - save pages again to disk.
-- read/write, allocate/deakkocate logical pages.
+- read/write, allocate/deallocate logical pages.
-- mplementation
+- implementation
     -  talk to storage devise directly.
     - run our own over file system